walquis/git-basics-team-project/thebook/src/prework/command-line-exercises.md

 - Merging (where you handle a merge conflict)

 ## Preflight Check:
-Make sure `adog` works on your \*nix command line. cd into your git-basics-starter-repo and run `adog`.
+Make sure `adog` works on your \*nix command line (`adog` is the alias you established during "Set Up Git Environment").

+cd into your git-basics-starter-repo and run `adog`.
 You should see something like this:
 ```
 cd git-basics-starter-repo
 adog